 Most recently, Aunt Paula told me about this naturally gluten free and paleo Asian chicken salad recipe.
 Packed with plenty of fragrant scallions, a hint of toasted sesame oil and topped with crunchy roasted almonds, this recipe is ideal for making ahead of time and grabbing for a quick lunch throughout the week.

 To keep it low carb, I love serving it over a bed of baby arugula but any greens or your favorite sandwich bread would work.
-Even more time is saved by using shredded Kroger rotisserie chicken but any leftover cooked chicken works great.
+Even more time is saved by using shredded rotisserie chicken but any leftover cooked chicken works great.

 Your fork is waiting.